Marlinekhavele/SUMM-AI-Backend-Coding-Challenge/README.md

     docker-compose exec web python manage.py migrate
     ```

-biggest challenge translation api everything requires billing
+- biggest challenge translation api everything requires billing so stressful
+- worked with chatgpt it is better when an API key is given